 Hypertension or high blood pressure is one of the most common lifestyle diseases.
 Under this condition, the pressure that the heart exerts to pump blood increases which can lead to other complications.
 One of the primary reasons for increased blood pressure is narrowing of the arteries.
 Narrow arteries mean less space for the blood to move freely.
-A high blood pressure over a long period of time can mean more health issues.
+High blood pressure over an extended period can mean more health issues.

 Hypertension doesn’t develop overnight.
 It takes years to manifest.
-In the beginning, one doesn’t notice any symptoms but that doesn’t mean that this is a period of no damage.
-The brain, kidneys, eyes and heart are specifically susceptible.
+In the beginning, one doesn’t notice any signs but that doesn’t mean that this is a period of no damage.
+The brain, kidneys, eyes, and heart are especially susceptible.
 Here are some of the symptoms of hypertension.

 - Shortness of breath

 - Changes in sight